Afghans head to the polls facing renewed security threat 17 years after U.S. invasion

 Regardless of the violence and the Taliban's gains, American officials have urged Afghans to cast their vote.

-Miller, the American general who survived the attack, encouraged Afghan to head to the polls.
+Miller, the American general who survived the attack, encouraged Afghans to head to the polls.

 “My message to the people of Afghanistan has been very consistent.
 You have every right to be proud of your security forces and the preparations they’ve made for this election,” he said on local television.